Tech-Tactics/articulate-javascript-tools/README.md

 **Version:** 1.0.0
 **Tested with:** Articulate Storyline 360 x64 v3.113.36519.0

 Automatically detects which scene the learner is currently in and writes the scene name into a `SceneTitle` variable.
-Display it on any slide using `%SceneTitle%` — no hard-coding needed.
+Display it on any slide using `%SceneTitle%`.
+No hard-coding needed.

 See [js-trigger-scene-title-README.md](storyline%20360/js-trigger-scene-title-README.md) for full setup, usage, and troubleshooting details.